eslint/eslint/docs/src/rules/eol-last.md

 <!--FIXABLE-->

-Requires or disallows newline at the end of files.

 Trailing newlines in non-empty files are a common UNIX idiom.
 Benefits of trailing newlines include the ability to concatenate or append to files as well as output files to the terminal without interfering with shell prompts.